Penaz91/opencallerdb/docs/Database.md

 The phone number will be memorized as an integer, by using some quirks guaranteed by the country code:

 - There is no country code "zero", this means that we don't need to store the phone number as text
 - Text is hard to index and search through.
-Integers are easy to index and can be queried in O(log(n)) via binary search on average.
+Integers are easy to index and can be queried in O(log(n)) via binary search, on average.

 Also the "Evaluation" and "Category" fields will be limited heavily to save on space: